BattletechModders/LowVisibility/README.md

 ### Completed Tasks

+- [x] Allies don't share visibility
+- [x] Dead enemies still show their locations/can be targeted
+- [x] Neutral (turrets) appear as outlines
+- [x] You should always be treated as having full LOS to allies
+- [x] Dead actors still be redrawn, shown as black silhouettes with red wavy lines
+- [x] By killing LOS when actor is dead, they just vanish even when you should be able to see them.
+If dead, you shouldn't be able to sensor lock them, just see them - but not target them.
+- [x] eliminate sensor check impacting range
+- [x] eliminate active probes having range; sensors are just sensors
+- [x] BUG - TrySelectActor fires multiple times. *whimper* Change to just OnActivation, but maybe a prefix?
+- [x] Add multiple ECM penalty to sensor check
 - [x] Implement stealth movement mod through modifier like others (no need to get fancy)

 - [x] VisionLock and VisualID ranges should be modified by equipment.
 - [x] Implement```lv-stealth-move-mod_m``` Stealth, NSS, Void System evasion by movement semantics
 - [x] Visibility for players is unit specific, unless models have ```share_sensor_lock``` tags
 - [x] If you have visual + sensor lock, you share your vision with allies.
 If you have sensor lock, and have the ```lv_share_sensor_lock``` tag, you share your sensor lock with allies.
 - [x] Distinction between visual lock and sensor lock; if you have visual lock, you can see the target's silhouette.
 If you have sensor lock, your electronics can target them.
 You need both to have normal targeting modifiers.
 - [x] Visibility for enemies is unit specific, unless models have ```share_sensor_lock``` tags
 - [x] Implement ```lv-stealth-range-mod_s``` Stealth, NSS, Void System evasion by movement semantics
 - [x] Implement Stealth, NSS, Void System sensor detection reduction ​
 ### Appendix